 We’ve all heard suspenseful movies referred to as “nail-biters” and nearly all of us — kids, teens and adults — occasionally pick at a ragged hangnail or poke at a blemish too aggressively.
 Almost always, we end up regretting what we’ve done.
 But for some of us, picking at skin or cuticles becomes more than an occasional thing, and it can be very hard to stop, even when it becomes embarrassing.
 Clinicians call it a body-focused repetitive behavior or BFRB.

 Skin picking, formally known as excoriation disorder, is the repetitive, habitual picking of skin anywhere on the body (though the most common areas are the face, hands, arms or legs).
 Excoriation disorder is not just a bad habit.
 This behavior is a compulsion — something we feel driven to do even when it has a negative impact on our lives — and is related to obsessive-compulsive disorder.
 It is common in people who have anxiety disorders.

 Skin picking is a “cousin” of trichotillomania, or hair pulling, which is another BFRB and which is also related to both OCD and anxiety.
 Both disorders can be thought of as unhealthy ways of coping with anxiety or other negative feelings, and the incidents of skin picking and hair pulling are often triggered by stressful situations.
 Excoriation can be challenging to treat because the child often relies on the picking to self-soothe or diffuse negative emotions.
 This repetitive habit is, however, embarrassing and disfiguring, and can lead to avoidance of social situations, which only leads to further distress and sometimes depression.

-According to Dr. Jerry Bubrick, a senior clinical psychologist at the Child Mind Institute, skin picking is considered a disorder when:
+According to Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute, skin picking is considered a disorder when:

 - Recurrent skin picking results in scarring or other permanent damage